WWE Superstar Luke Harper Spotted With Cast On Left Hand

 — WWE NXT (@WWENXT) September 7, 2018

-Unfortunately, Harper’s Twitter account doesn’t provide any incite to his current physical condition, as it’s mostly just cryptic tweets stating, “It’s Monday.
+Unfortunately, Harper’s Twitter account doesn’t provide any insight as to his current physical condition, being filled mostly by cryptic tweets stating, “It’s Monday.
 You know what that means,” and “What is The Sweetz?”

-However, he isn’t hiding the cast, as he did retweet the photo where we first noticed the potential injury.
+However, he isn’t hiding the cast, as he did re-tweet the photo where fans first noticed the potential injury.